 Risk in Modern Society

-In our modern globalized world, risk has become one of our most prominent concerns.
-Nowadays, under the influence of science and technology, we are confronted with many new and complex forms of risk, ranging from industrial and natural disasters, to infectious diseases, terrorism, and violent crime.
+Nowadays, under the influence of science and technology, we are confronted with many new and complex forms of risk.
 In recent years, significant changes have occurred in the nature of these risks, not only in terms of their reach and scale, but also in society’s ability to effectively manage them.

 Contemporary approaches to risk

 The online course Risk in Modern Society sheds light on the broad concept of risk.
-As a learner you will find answers to questions such as: “what is risk?”, “how do we study and deal with risk?”, “does ‘perceived risk’ correspond to 'real' risk?”, and “how should we deal with societal perceptions of risk, safety and security?
-In five weeks, this course closely examines various types of safety and security risks, and how these are perceived and dealt with in a wide array of professional and academic fields, ranging from criminology, counter-terrorism and cyber security, to philosophy, safety science and medicine.
+As a learner you will find answers to questions such as: what is risk, how do we study and deal with risk?
+And how should we deal with societal perceptions of risk, safety and security?
+In five weeks, this course closely examines various types of safety and security risks, and how these are perceived and dealt with in a wide array of professional and academic fields.